RetroMaximus/ClearEssentials/README.md

 ​
 Copy the contents of this library to pd/externals/clearessentials

-Note* Some external libraries are required and commonly found inside Clear Essential objects.
+Note* Some external libraries are required and commonly found inside CE objects.
-Recommended to insatll these libraries listed below before using the Clear esentials library.
+Recommended to install these libraries listed below before using the CE type objects.

 - iem-lib
 - else